dklopstein/waste-sorting-classifier/README.md

 Our dataset was large and imbalanced, and we anticipated complex decision boundaries due to the wide range of objects in the same class.
 Given that Random Forest is suited for handling large and imbalanced datasets with complex decision bounderies we chose a Random Forest classifier to capture this behavior in different subtrees.
 Still, our dataset contained a class imbalance, with recycling being the dominant class, which may have affected model perfromance.

-Becaues our first model was overfitted, we used tuned the 'n_estimators', 'max_depth', and 'min_samples_split' hyperparameters with a custom function.
+The extremely high training accuracy of our first model indicated that it was overfitted, so we decided to tune the 'n_estimators', 'max_depth', and 'min_samples_split' hyperparameters with a custom function.
 Since we prioritized addressing overfitting, we only considered models with a difference between training and validation accuracy of less than or equal to 0.1 to filter out overfit models and prioritize configurations with consistent performance across data splits.

 We additionally further preprocessed data for Model 1 by computing Histogram of Oriented Gradients features for input images to extract meaningful features from raw pixels and further refine model performance.